ThriledLokki983/web50/JAVASCRIPT/Course_Materials/14-OOP/starter/README.md

   > - Classes are NOT Hoisted
   > - Classes are first-class citizens -- can be passed into functions and can also be returned from functions
   > - Classes are executed in Strict mode
+  > - Adding a method to the prototype allows all instances of that class to get access to this method, however, if a _Method_ is added strait to the Class, **NON** of the instances of that _Class_ will have access to it.

   ##### What Happens when a new Constructor is created (ES6)